 (2) The department shall establish rules for plan content.
-Plans must include but are not limited to: (a) All necessary information to inform the department about the plan operator and participating producers and their brands; (b) The management and organization of the product stewardship program that will oversee the collection, transportation, and processing services; (c) The identity of collection, transportation, and processing service providers, including a description of the consideration given to existing residential curbside collection infrastructure and mail-back systems as an appropriate collection mechanism; (d) How the product stewardship program will seek to use businesses within the state, including transportation services, retailers, collection sites and services, existing curbside collection services, existing mail-back services, and processing facilities; (e) A description of how the public will be informed about the recycling program; (f) A description of the financing system required under RCW 70.275.050; (g) How mercury and other hazardous substances will be handled for collection through final disposition; (h) A public review and comment process; and (i) Any other information deemed necessary by the department to ensure an effective mercury light product stewardship program that is in compliance with all applicable laws and rules.
+Plans must include but are not limited to: (a) All necessary information to inform the department about the stewardship organization and participating producers and their brands; (b) The management and organization of the product stewardship program that will oversee the collection, transportation, and processing services; (c) The identity of collection, transportation, and processing service providers, including a description of the consideration given to existing residential curbside collection infrastructure and mail-back systems as an appropriate collection mechanism; (d) How the product stewardship program will seek to use businesses within the state, including transportation services, retailers, collection sites and services, existing curbside collection services, existing mail-back services, and processing facilities; (e) A description of how the public will be informed about the product stewardship program, including how consumers will be provided with information describing collection opportunities for unwanted mercury-containing lights from covered entities and information promoting safe handling of mercury-containing lights, waste prevention and recycling.
+The description must also include information to make consumers aware that an environmental handling charge has been added to the purchase price of mercury-containing lights sold at retailto fund the mercury-containing light stewardship programs in the state.
+The environmental handling charge may not be described as a Washington or Department of Ecology recycling fee at the point of retail sale; (f) A description of the financing system required under RCW 70.275.050; (g) How mercury and other hazardous substances will be handled for collection through final disposition; (h) A public review and comment process; and (i) Any other information deemed necessary by the department to ensure an effective mercury light product stewardship program that is in compliance with all applicable laws and rules.